1. Skip to content

 This prototype is pioneering wind energy generation on Indian rail lines Image: Satish Bate/Hindustan Times/IMAGO

-Wind turbines are also being installed along railway tracks so that the gusts of wind generated by passing trains can be used to rotate the blades.
+Wind turbines are also being installed along railway tracks so that the gusts of wind generated by passing trains can rotate the blades.

 Indian rail company Western Railway has installed five small wind turbines that use vertical blades along tracks in Mumbai to generate energy.
-Now in the development phase, the rail provider hopes to expand the clean power technology to lower its carbon footprint across its subcontinental train network.
+Although the idea is only in the development phase, the rail provider hopes to expand the clean power technology to lower its carbon footprint across its subcontinental train network.

 Jet planes rev up high-velocity energy